chetnashah/webconcepts/Kong.md

 `Route`: Specify how and if requests are sent to their services after they reach kong.
 A single service can have many routes.

+Route entities define rules to match client requests.
+Each Route is associated with a Service, and a Service may have multiple Routes associated to it.
+Every request matching a given Route will be proxied to its associated Service.

+`hosts`: A list of domain names that match this Route.
+`paths`: A list of paths that match this Route

+Route object may contain service Id that it is a part of.

 Listing all routes:
 `GET /routes`